 - In Brian Michael Bendis's indie crime book Jinx, a couple of griftersone with a gun pointed at the otherhappen to witness a car crash; the dying driver tells them about a car in a junkyard with a fortune hidden in its trunk.
 He tells one of them the name of the junkyard, and the other the license plate number, forcing them to work together to collect the reward.
 The book as a whole is a very deliberate homage to The Good, the Bad and the Ugly, right down to the structure; in one of the advertisements for the comic, characters have a film-school discussion about the meaning of the movie's title.

 - Turnabout Storm: Phoenix and Twilight Sparkle independently discover the two halves to Sonata's letter of resignation, which once together give Phoenix an important lead for his side of the investigation.

-- In The Parent Trap Annie and Haley both have half of the same picture and it's the only picture they have of their Disappeared Dad or Missing Mom.
-This is what makes them realize they are twins, even though they hate each other at this point.
-This kicks off the main plot, with them trying to get to know their respective missing parent.
+- In the remake of The Parent Trap, Annie and Hallie both have half of the same picture and it's the only picture they have of their Disappeared Dad or Missing Mom.
+This is what makes them realize they are twins, even though they're rivals at this point.
+This kicks off the main plot, with them trying to get to know their respective missing parents.

 - In Bedknobs and Broomsticks, Professor Brown has one half of the book that mentions the Substitutiary Locomotion spell, which appears to cut off just as it is about to mention the magic words that activate it.
 A bookseller has the other half, and has been looking for Brown's half, thinking it has the spell.
 It turns out neither half has it.